hyperledger/aries-rfcs/features/0037-present-proof/README.md

 }
 ```

-to prompt a verifier to request proof of a score of 1234500 and level 25 within the same game, rather than proof of the same score and level but potentially in distinct games.
+to prompt a verifier to request proof of account number and street address from the same account, rather than potentially an account number and street address from distinct accounts.

 #### Predicates